dgeorgievski/my-github-actions/README.md

-# Platform GitHub Actions Library `platform-github-actions`
+# Platform GitHub Actions Library

 This repository contains **reusable GitHub Actions workflows** that standardize CI/CD pipelines across our organization.
 These workflows are centrally maintained by the Platform Engineering team and are meant to be consumed via `workflow_call` from individual service repositories.